J-TAG/easy-lang/README.md

 Languages are saved in a UTF-8 `.ini` file and will load by their language short names.
 This class provided with Getters and Setters, so you can easily customize it.

+# Installation

+You can simply download or clone this project or if you want, you can install EasyLang through composer:
+`composer require puresoft/easy-lang`

 # Usage:

 First include EasyLang file: